SwissTierrasColombia/Asistente-LADM-COL/README_en.md

    - Check that attributes are appropriate for parties of type legal.
    - Check that the type of parcel corresponds to position 22 of the numero_predial.
    - Check that Spatial Units associated with Parcels correspond to the parcel type.
+   - Check that Building Unit data are consistent.
  - Generate report of the quality checks.
  - Generate reports based on selected `Plots` (Annex 17).
  - Generate reports based on selected `Plots` (ANT map).